brouberol/blog/content/cant-enough-be-enough.md

 Finance is fraught with lingo.
 Yes, possibly even more than technology.
 So before diving into how the stock market affected my psyche, let's try to define a couple of terms.

 A _stock_ is a financial instrument representing the ownership of a fraction of a corporation.
 These shares are bought and sold on _stock exchanges_ (e.g. Nasdaq, Euronext, etc).
 For example, should I want to, I could currently buy a share of Amazon.com Inc. (referenced as `AMZN` on the market) for 2,107.44 USD on the Nasdaq, which would make me a (tiny) shareholder of Amazon.
+The price of said share varies according to demand and offer, basically.

 There are multiple reasons why one should want to hold stocks: either the stocks they own give them voting rights at the company annual meetings, allowing them to influence how the company is managed, or maybe they hope to make a profit by selling at a higher price than the one they bought the stock at.

 Now, onto stock options.
 A stock option is the opportunity to acquire a stock at a guaranteed reduced price.
 That reduced price is called the _strike price_, and should be part of your employment contract.
 In my case, that strike price was $0.85.
 That meant that should I want to acquire one of these 36000 stocks, I needed to give Datadog 85 US cent.

-{{ note("The word _option_ really means that you _can_ decide to purchase these stocks coming with a discount, but you don't have to.
+{{ note("The word _option_ really means that you _can_ decide to purchase these stocks coming with a discount, but you don't _have_ to.
 You have the option to do it.") }}

 Obviously, companies don't grant _all_ stock options to their employees immediately after hiring, because new employees could decide to stay for a couple of days, pocket all their stocks and then move on.
 What happened in my case (which I hear is pretty common, really) is that I unlocked (the real term is _vest_) stock options according to a _vesting calendar_.
 I didn't get anything for a whole year, and then I unlocked (_vested_) 25% of my stocks in one go.
 It's called a _one year cliff_.
 After that, I vested 6.25% at the end of every quarter for the remaining 3 years.